 I’ve also made an effort to wrap my mind around the idea that our society pursues happiness like it’s something you can put on the shelf at your house, but happiness is fleeting, temporary and often outside ourselves.
 Tragedy happens to all of us, trauma happens, and we can still have full, meaningful lives without a lot of the uncomplicated, effortless happiness that we imagine other people experience when we’re flipping through their social media accounts.
 Instead, I try not to fetishize happiness or even chase it, and I focus on cultivating a meaningful life, filled with great food, rewarding relationships, and a helping other people through my work.

-Today: Four years since my diagnosis!
-I’m self-employed, chasing my dreams, and I feel better than I ever dreamed I could.
+Today: Seven years after my diagnosis!
+I’m a mom, business owner, family breadwinner, and I feel better than I ever dreamed I could.

 If you suffer from depression, anxiety, or mental illness, or if someone you love does, you are in my heart and prayers.
 I can only speak to my experience, and what has worked for me.
 I’ve received hundreds of emails since I started sharing my story in 2010 from readers who finally got treatment or a diagnosis from reading my original post.
 I thought it was silly not to share what’s helped me.